-- Enhance and expand recruiting efforts to portray the Comptroller's office as an employer of choice. - Improve the Comptroller's marketing materials to better reflect a modern workplace that offers positions and responsibilities similar to those in the private sector. - Create programs that allow employees seeking new challenges to work on special projects, rotations and/or developmental or "stretch" assignments. - Assess the impact of flexible work schedules such as telecommuting and alternative work schedules to determine their impact on overall employee satisfaction and retention.
-Maintain or enhance such programs when applicable and consistent with the agency's overall business objectives. - Develop a recruiting plan/strategy to minimize possible knowledge gaps with a strong pipeline of new employees.
+- Maintain current recruiting efforts to portray the Comptroller's office as an employer of choice. - Improve the Comptroller's social media presence to target not just active, but passive, job seekers to build a robust pipeline of highly qualified candidates. - Create and implement exit and stay interview programs to identify the best way to retain high-potential and high-performing employees. - Create programs that allow employees seeking new challenges to work on special projects, rotations and/or developmental or "stretch" assignments. - Assess the impact of flexible work schedules such as telecommuting and alternative work schedules to determine their impact on overall employee satisfaction and retention.
+Maintain or enhance such programs when applicable and consistent with the agency's overall business objectives. - Develop employee engagement strategies that help monitor and retain key positions and employees. - Develop a recruiting plan/strategy to minimize possible knowledge gaps with a strong pipeline of new employees.